What Are

-Neuro-Regulating Refuges
+Neuro-Regulating Refuges?

 Spaces designed for overstimulated bodies.

-It is a spatial return.
+It is a spatial condition designed for the body.

 Spatial Principles